thaddeusm/seatsmart-FHSU/README.md

 Every attempt is made to ensure design and UX consistency for PC and Mac, the operating systems currently used by faculty.
-However, desktop (larger) screen sizes are disregarded as faculty are provided or rely upon laptop computers.
+However, desktop (larger) screen sizes are given less priority as faculty are provided or rely upon laptop computers.
 An additional effort has been made to support OSX-specific APIs such as the touchbar, recognizing that faculty members who have chosen to purchase their own computers have sometimes selected more advanced Apple computers with this feature.